SD › San Francisco Best Time to Visit

 - Castro Street Fair – This gay-friendly fair held on the first Sunday in October features arts and crafts booths, live entertainment, music, and dancing around the intersection of Castro and Market Streets.

-- Fleet Week San Francisco – Taking place for a week in early October along the waterfront at Aquatic Park and Pier 39, the highlights of this event are the navy ship tours and the spectacular Blue Angels air show.
+- Fleet Week San Francisco – Fleet week takes place over a 2-week period beginning in early October along the waterfront at Aquatic Park and Pier 39, the highlights of this event are the navy ship tours and the spectacular Blue Angels air show.
 The air shows take place between the Golden Gate Bridge and Alcatraz.

 - Halloween – San Francisco doesn’t take Halloween lightly.
 On October 31st, there will be parties and costume contests hosted throughout the city.
 Castro Street is famous for its massive Halloween Street party, but it isn’t as wild as it used to be, though you will still see some residents in drag enjoying music and costume contests.

 San Francisco in November

 - Hip Hop Festival – For 1 weekend in mid or late-November, this festival offers the chance to see award-winning hip hop artists from around the world at the Palace of Fine Arts Theatre.
 This is the first festival of its kind that honors the artistry of hip hop dance in a theater setting.

 - Tree Lighting Ceremonies – Starting in late November, usually around Thanksgiving, tree lighting ceremonies are held throughout the city, including Union Square, Pier 39, Presidio, and Ghirardelli Square.

-- The Great Dickens Christmas Fair – Running for five weekends starting just before Thanksgiving, this fair has an old English Victorian Christmas theme complete with a music hall, dance parties, theaters, shops, stalls, taverns, food, street vendors and period costumes.
+- The Great Dickens Christmas Fair – Running for 5 weekends starting just before Thanksgiving, this fair has an old English Victorian Christmas theme complete with a music hall, dance parties, theaters, shops, stalls, taverns, food, street vendors and period costumes.
+The fair takes place in the Cow Palace Exhibition Halls.

 - Another Hole in the Head Genre Film Festival – This film festival that begins in late October or early November and runs for about 2 weeks screens sci-fi, horror, dark fantasy, and exploitation films from filmmakers from the San Francisco Bay Area and around the globe!at the New People Cinema in Japantown.

 San Francisco in December